Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 positions[i] += velocities[i] * delta

-Accessing arrays sequentially from start to end results in high cache efficiency.
-The function call overhead is also reduced to just once.
+Accessing from the beginning to the end of the array continuously results in high cache efficiency.
+The function call overhead is also incurred just once.

 Batch Drawing

-Similarly, drawing processes all entities in a loop within a single draw function.
+Similarly, drawing is done by looping through all entities in a single drawing function.

 for i in range(count):